sfl0r3nz05/DockURSim/README.md

 ![analog specs](./img/analog.png)|

-## Robot Program
+## Robot Programs

-Moves the arm between the two firs waypoints, when the modbus attacker triggers the if, another waypoint is added to the movement:
+1. Same to moves the arm between the two firs waypoints, when the modbus attacker triggers the if, another waypoint is added to the movement:

 ![the robot program](./img/program.png)